Relay.app vs. Zapier

 • You're a solopreneur, small team, or non-technical user

-• You value a great user experience and you want the easiest path from idea to working AI workflow
+• You value a great user experience and want the easiest path from idea to working AI workflow

 • Human-in-the-loop approvals and reviews are important to your processes